cjbeattie/FloodIt/README.md

 >![image](https://github.com/cjbeattie/FloodItGame/blob/develop/Documentation/Flood-It-Unixpapa-Screenshot.png)

 ## Technologies Used
-No fancy-pants framework is used in this project, it's just practice at vanilla:
+No front-end framework is used in this project, it's just practice at vanilla:
 - JavaScript
 - jQuery
 - HTML